-&lt;sup>2Child's education level is included in op#leveledu in each round.
+2Child's education level is included in op#leveledu in each round.
 Starting in R2, a new variable op#educhild reflects the child's education (collected at Round 1, Round 5, and at each round from Round 10 forward)

-&lt;sup>3Variables are on the SP file.
+3Variables are on the SP file.

-&lt;sup>4In rounds 1-4, cs#dnumchild includes only children who are alive.
+4In rounds 1-4, cs#dnumchild includes only children who are alive.
 In round 5 and 7 and forward, cs#dnumchild includes duplicate records and children identified as deceased in the current round.
 In round 6, cs#dnumchild does not include children identified as deceased in round 6.

-&lt;sup>5Only includes deceased children who do not live in SP's HH.
+5Only includes deceased children who do not live in SP's HH.
 Dropped after R4.

-&lt;sup>6op#ddeceased includes all deceased children since prior round: those in SP's household at the prior round (op#reasgone = deceased) and those not in SP's household at the prior round.
+6op#ddeceased includes all deceased children since prior round: those in SP's household at the prior round (op#reasgone = deceased) and those not in SP's household at the prior round.

-(s) = available on sensitive file
+- (s) = available on sensitive file - (r) = available on restricted file